What Do the Letters Mean? Understanding TCM Practitioner Credentials

 Credentialing systems have an important role in protecting the public from those looking to capitalize and spread misinformation.
 They also allow patients to take legal action when malpractice has occurred.
 You will not get this same legal protection from unlicensed individuals like wellness influencers.

-That being said, credentialing systems also keep the dominate perspective in power.
+That said, credentialing systems can also reinforce dominant perspectives and maintain existing power structures.
 So we must ask, who are the gatekeepers of knowledge?
 Finding a practitioner who actively acknowledges the role of traditional cultures in healthcare is critical in dismantling the colonialist structures that currently define medical systems.

 With respect and gratitude,